Ajay-debug91/90DaysOfDevOps/2026/day-01/learning-plan.md

-1. What is DevOps?
-(The Process)
+**1. What is DevOps?
+(The Process)**

 DevOps is a cultural approach and a set of practices that bridges the gap between software developers (Dev) and IT operations (Ops).

 DevOps is the practice of building, deploying, monitoring, and fixing software reliably by combining development and operations skills.

-2. My Current Level
+**2. My Current Level**

-I am a working professional (Java Developer) with around 1.5+ years of experience and 4 java Support .
-I have basic Linux knowledge and development background, and I am now

-transitioning toward a DevOps Engineer role.
+I am a working professional (Java Developer) with over 1.5 years of experience and 4 years of Java support.
+I have basic Linux knowledge and development background, and I am now transitioning toward a DevOps Engineer role.

-Goal: To deliver software faster, more frequently, and with fewer errors.
+**Goal:** To deliver software faster, more frequently, and with fewer errors.

 Key Concept: Automation.
 It removes manual steps in testing, building, and deploying code.

-3. What is Cloud Engineering?
+**3. What is Cloud Engineering?**

 Cloud Engineering focuses on designing, building, and managing the infrastructure on cloud platforms like AWS, Azure, or Google Cloud.